Bebek-hub/sidehustle/README.md

 # sidehustle
 Profile card

-The layout was done on a android phone.
+The layout was done on an android phone.
 It's Android phone responsive.